codatio/codat-docs/docs/bank-feeds-api/overview.md

 The setup process and platform registration requirements vary for each Bank Feeds integration.
 :::

-## How Bank Feed API works
+## How Bank Feeds API works

-Here's a high-level overview of the setup and connection flow for Bank Feed API.
+Here's a high-level overview of the setup and connection flow for Bank Feeds API.

 1. Enable the integration you want to use on the <a className="external" href="https://app.codat.io/settings/integrations/bankfeeds" target="_blank">Bank feed integrations</a> page in the Codat Portal.